LISE++

 -

-area of nuclei" and click on 74Ga first (the upper rightmost
+Select “Previous menu → Go back → Transmission and rate → Area of nuclei” and click on 74Ga first (the upper rightmost

 nucleus) and then on 63Cr (the lower leftmost nucleus).
 This